stashed/docs/docs/guides/latest/batch-backup/overview.md

 ---
-title: Multiple Target Backup Overview | Stash
+title: Batch Backup Overview | Stash
-description: An overview on how backup multiple target data in Stash.
+description: An overview on how batch backup in Stash.
 menu:
   product_stash_{{ .version }}:
-    identifier: backup-overview
+    identifier: batch-backup-overview
-    name: How multiple target backup works?
+    name: How batch backup works?
-    parent: backup-multiple-target
+    parent: batch-backup
     weight: 10
 product_name: stash
 menu_name: product_stash_{{ .version }}
 section_menu_id: guides
 ---

-# Backup Multiple Target using Stash
+# Batch Backup using Stash

-If you want to take backup multiple targets (workloads, databases, PVCs, etc.) simultaneously, You can do it by using `BackupBatch` crd in stash.
-Stash gives you multiple target backup support simultaneously.
-This guide will show you how Stash backs up multiple targets data.
+If you want to take batch backup of multiple targets (workloads, databases, PVCs, etc.) simultaneously, You can do it by using `BackupBatch` crd in stash.
+Stash gives you multiple targets backup support simultaneously.
+This guide will show you how Stash backs up multiple targets' data.

 ## Before You Begin